Jon Lloyd (musician): Biography

 He was born in Stratford-on-Avon, Warwickshire, England.
-He was educated at Warwick School and at Imperial College, London University, working for several years as a research scientist at London's Kings College Hospital before pursuing a career divided between music and teaching.
+He was educated at Warwick School and at Imperial College, London University, working for several years as a research scientist at London's King's College Hospital before pursuing a career divided between music and teaching.

 From the mid-1980s onwards Jon Lloyd lived and worked in London and was part of the London free improvisation scene of the time.
 He played free jazz with the Lloyd Fowler Garside Trio, curated club events and organised many improvisation projects, including "Anacrusis", a large-scale improvising ensemble featuring saxophonist Evan Parker.

 Through the 1990s his quartet with John Law, bassist Paul Rogers (or Tim Wells) and drummer Mark Sanders released CDs on LEO Records (Syzygy, 1991; Head!, 1993) and on the Swiss label HatART; (By Confusion, 1997).

 High-profile performances by the quartet during this period included the 1993 Contemporary Music Network tour of the UK supporting the Bill Frisell Band, (QEH London concert broadcast on BBC R3) Berlin's FMP Festival in 1997 plus several Arts Council England tours.

 In the late 1990s, Lloyd extended his compositional approach, writing more tightly composed music for a sextet of improvising musicians, releasing Praxis on FMR Records.
 This sextet included several names on the international free music scene of the time: violinist Aleksander Kolkowski, French trombonist Mark Boukouya, bassist John Edwards, American cellist Stan Adler and drummer Mark Sanders.

 At the end of the 1990s several new projects arose, notably Jon Lloyd Four (released on HatOLOGY in 1999) with drummer Paul Clarvis, cellist Stan Adler and Brazilian bassist Marcio Mattos, and in 2001 the release on HatOLOGY of Abacus, John Law's suite for jazz quartet also comprising bassist Tim Wells and American drummer Gerry Hemingway.
 This album received the French "Choc" award of that year.

 In the early part of the 2000s Lloyd explored contemporary classical composition.
 He wrote "String Quartet 1" (performed by Philipp Wachsmann, Stan Adler, Charlotte Glasson and Dylan Bates, Battersea Arts Centre, London) and "Form:Reform", a piece featuring flautist Rowland Sutherland (performed Russell-Cotes Museum, Bournemouth).